aserowy/yeet/README.md

 ### image preview stays empty

+Currently, only `sixel` is the supported preview protocol.
+If the used terminal does not support it the given fallback is used.

-Images are previewed using `chafa` to convert images to ansi.
+As fallback, images are previewed using `chafa` to convert them to ansi.
 If the output stays empty, make sure yeet can call `chafa` to enable image rendering.

 ### opening files in linux does nothing